hawkular/hawkular-metrics-openshift/README.md

 ### Notes

-1. Scaling of C* is not supported yet.
+1. Scaling of Cassandra is not supported yet.